5.1.1 General recommendations

 Figures 5.5 - The different stages of occiput-anterior delivery

 Figures 5.6 - Progressive delivery of the head

 During this final phase—an active one for the birth attendant—the woman should stop all expulsive efforts and breathe deeply.
-With one hand, the birth attendant controls the extension of the head and moves it slightly side-to-side, in order to gradually free the parietal protuberances; if necessary (not routinely), the chin can be lifted with the right hand (Figure 5.7).
+With one hand, the birth attendant controls the extension of the head and moves it slightly side-to-side, in order to gradually free the parietal protuberances; if necessary (not routinely), the chin can be lifted with the other hand (Figure 5.7).

 Figure 5.7 - Bringing the perineum under the chin